 The results will surely be hilarious and you’ll also be able to see the different paths each person can take while drawing!

-A similar exercise to the one above, but this time, instead of using a single line to draw, we’re going to use our other hand.
+A similar exercise to the one above, but this time, instead of using a single line to draw our gesture, we’re going to use our other hand.

 It can be even more challenging than our previous exercise!